nus-cs2103-AY2425S1/ip/docs/README.md

 `bye`

-And the window will `clear`.
+And the window will clear.
 Feel free to start using PoChat again anytime you would like~

 ## Closing